Carlos César Bañuelos

 A portrait of the border

-Crónicas de un norte inexacto is a portrait of border life in Tijuana and San Diego drafted with a critical yet profoundly human gaze.
+Crónicas de un norte inexacto (Chronicles of an Inexact North) is a portrait of border life in Tijuana and San Diego drafted with a critical yet profoundly human gaze.
 Carlos César Bañuelos, sociologist and border writer, invites us to rethink the border wall as an emotional and social metaphor, exploring the tensions of identity, inequality and hope that define a binational existence in the face of a transformation of moral values under the cultural influence of the north.

 Through language that oscillates between sociological reflection and a poetic sensibility, he portrays the invisible stories of those who cross the line daily that separates—and simultaneously unites—Tijuana and San Diego.